Chase State Fishing Lake

 Location in Kansas

-Ownership: The responsible entity for management of Chase Lake is the Kansas Department of Wildlife and Parks.
+Ownership: The responsible entity for management of Chase Lake is the Kansas Department of Wildlife, Parks & Tourism.
 Contact them at (316) 683-8069 if you have specific questions about use or management of the site.
 383 acres

-You may download the KDWP brochure on Chase State Fishing Lake from their web site.
+You may download the KDWPT brochure on Chase State Fishing Lake from their web site.

 Northwest Kansas North Central Kansas Northeast Kansas Southwest Kansas South Central Kansas Southeast Kansas